nrkfeller/learn_go/README.md

 ### Constant
 Golang supports constant - functional func func func.
 Can be a kind (which means it just picks the ideal type) or a type that is explicitly defined. this creates some measure of freedom. and slightly less tedious to code.
+Constants do not have addresses, because for practical purposes they are just a declaration and not stored anywhere like a variable.

 1. "const val = 42"
 2. "const ( pi = 3.14 languague = "go")"